gsl12/Tiny-M/README.md

 ### Hardware

     - 2020 Nut 5 I-Typ alu profiles (6mm wide slot Misumi 2020 will work).
 Must have 4.0-4.2mm hole at ends.
+B-Typ can work with Helicoils to give a 5mm tapped end.
     - Nema 17 stepper motors
     - 1x 200mm MGN12H for X
     - 2x 200mm MGN9H for Y